 Recognizing the importance of the energy field and its intersections with environmental law, NYU is actively engaged in expanding its offerings related to energy law and policy.
 The Law School capitalizes on its location in the world’s premier financial capital by providing students with an understanding of how major energy deals are financed and assembled, and the impediments that clean energy projects face.
 Both Energy Law Regulation and Policy and US Energy Deals are classes being taught by leading practitioners this current academic year.

 The Law School has a distinct commitment to international environmental law.
 We offer a specialized seminar in the area; and an International Environmental Law clinic that allows students to draft laws, regulations, and position papers, and undertake research for clients such as the UN, international organizations, NGOs, and governments of developing countries.
 Students benefit from NYU’s overall strength in international law by electing to pursue related subjects, such as international trade law and international human rights law, and from the school's location in this global city.

 Focus on Clinics

 NYU’s clinics combine intellectual inquiry with real-world practice experience by arranging for students to participate in fieldwork.
-Master’s students may apply for 3 such offerings that count toward the Environmental Law specialization:
+Master’s students may apply for 3 such offerings that count toward the Environmental and Energy Law specialization:

 Classes Outside the Law School